LinfinyJapan/RequestAndResponseLoggingFilter/README.md

 # RequestAndResponseLoggingFilter
-Spring Web filter for logging request and response forked gist.github.com/int128/e47217bebdb4c402b2ffa7cc199307ba
+Forked "Spring Web filter for logging request and response" original gist https://gist.github.com/int128/e47217bebdb4c402b2ffa7cc199307ba

 ## probrem
-original gist https://gist.github.com/int128/e47217bebdb4c402b2ffa7cc199307ba

-There was a problem of garbled characters in json.
+The original had a problem with garbled characters in json.
 The reason is follows.

 - RFC8259 requires UTF-8 encoding for JSON